-Regarding the dialogue evaluation topic, Paek (Paek, 2007) has pointed out that while research has exerted attention about "how best to evaluate a dialogue system ?", the industry has focused on "how best to design dialogue systems ?".
+Regarding the dialogue evaluation topic, Paek [3] has pointed out that while research has exerted attention about "how best to evaluate a dialogue system ?", the industry has focused on "how best to design dialogue systems ?".
 This paper unifies those two approaches by merging system and design evaluation in a single graphical tool.
+We address all these convergence questions together as a way for research and industry to reach a technological breakthrough.